Do you have a SHTF plan for dealing with trash? If not, you should. On any given day, the average American can generate about four pounds of trash.

 The EPA seems to loathe burning.
 Shocker, right?
-The government agency deems the burning of trash “harmful” to both heath and the environment.
-EPA research claims to indicate that burning trash cans increase the risks of headaches, heart disease, respiratory problems, and cause both nausea and rashes.
+The government agency deems the burning of trash “harmful” to both health and the environment.
+EPA research claims to indicate that burning trash cans increases the risks of headaches, heart disease, and respiratory problems, and causes both nausea and rashes.

 I find it completely ironic that the EPA claims burning trash causes the release of harmful dioxins that “settle” on crops and waterways and can in turn cause health problems.